julielinx/julielinx.github.io/_posts/2020-03-27-11_consolidate_preprocess.md

 Okay, so I forgot that my pre-processing functions only take 2 datasets - training and test.
 This means that the reserve set wouldn't get pre-processed.
 Regardless of how many validation datasets I have, they all have to be pre-processed according to the parameters determined by the training dataset.
 As such, I just moved the second split to after the pre-processing has been complete, but before the predictions take place.

 *Note from the future*, I ended up just doing train and test sets.
 The way I ended up setting up my process, the test set functions as a reserve set.
 I do cross-validation on the training set, which allows the training set to act as though it's been broken into further train and test sets.
-I don't get to that stage until around <font color='red'>Entry 18</font> though.
+I don't get to that stage until around [Entry 18](https://julielinx.github.io/blog/18_crossval/) though.

 ### Low correlation